1sdc0d3r/Sorting/src/iterative_sorting/README.md

 ### You Might be Surprised at What Passes for a Sorting Algorithm

-- Explore Bogo Sort and summarize how it works in a couple of sentences.
+- Explore BOGO Sort and summarize how it works in a couple of sentences.